 An interesting walk:

 McFarquhar’s Bed and Cave is a ‘there and back’ style walk combining coastal highlights and geology, with some climbing both ways.
-Groups of friends who stay in an exclusive use Scottish castle at Aldourie Castle often enjoyed this walk over.
+Groups of friends who stay at our exclusive use venue in Scotland on the Aldourie Castle Estate often enjoyed this walk over.
 This is because it captures a bit of everything but is great for the non-rambler who appreciates scenery.
 Expect to see seals and dolphins around the Moray Firth and historic gems in Cromarty village.

 Towns ‘a must’ to visit in the Black Isle